Skip to content

 Parents who wish for their child to bring a mobile phone for safety reasons (e.g., walking to and from school independently) must comply with the following:

-Only the following basic mobile phone models are permitted:
+The following basic mobile phone models are examples of the types of phone that are permitted:

 • Nokia 105